n1vr1t1/parallel-computing-mpi/README.md

 ## Performance Analysis
 The provided bash script `deliverable_2.pbs` automates the evaluation of strong and weak scaling for MPI and OpenMP, alongside block-based transposition:
 The script generates:
-- Strong and weak scaling metrics for MPI and OpenMP.
+- `scaling_plots.png` which shows strong and weak scaling metrics for MPI and OpenMP.
 - Speedup and efficiency plots for symmetry checks and matrix transposition.
-- Speedup of block-based transposition performance with 4, 16 and 32 processors
+-`block_speedups.png` to show speedup of block-based transposition performance with 4, 16 and 32 processors